iceroad/martinet/README.md

 [![bitHound Dependencies](https://www.bithound.io/github/iceroad/martinet/badges/dependencies.svg)](https://www.bithound.io/github/iceroad/martinet/master/dependencies/npm)

-Martinet is an opinionated, command-line build tool for static websites and single-page webapps, built on the [Webpack 2](https://webpack.github.io/) module bundler.
-Its purpose is to bring you all the power and modern features of Webpack 2, without having to interact with Webpack itself.
+Martinet is an opinionated, command-line build tool for static websites and single-page webapps, built on the [Webpack](https://webpack.github.io/) module bundler.
+Its purpose is to bring you all the power and modern features of Webpack, without having to interact with Webpack itself.
 It is suited for those who want to build static websites, hybrid single page applications, and combinations of the two.

 Martinet starts by looking for a build specification in a file called `martinet.json`.